PromH/harveyprom-website/content/blog/japan-travel-2023/japan/hiroshima/index.md

 ### Hiroshima Peace Memorial Museum
-Our final day in Hiroshima ended up making us pretty down since we ended up going to the Hiroshima Peace Memorial Museum and it had a lot of tough images to see there but it was well presented in an impactful manner.
+Our final day in Hiroshima led to us having to carry all our luggage carefully down 5 floors.
+Our final place in Hiroshima ended up making us pretty down.
+The Hiroshima Peace Memorial Museum was confronting and it had a lot of tough images to see there but it was well presented that impacts you.
 Not much photos to share in the museum, just photos outside the museum.
 Would recommend visiting the museum unless you're not able to handle some disturbing images.

 Our next destination was Osaka.